KevanBB/subspace-syndicate-01/src/components/community/README.md

 - date-fns
 - uuid

 Also make sure your tsconfig.json has `"allowSyntheticDefaultImports": true` set in the compiler options.

+## Table Renaming

+- The database table has been renamed from "messages" to "community_chats" to more clearly indicate its purpose
+- All real-time subscriptions, queries, and inserts have been updated to use the new table name
+- The SQL schema file at `src/integrations/supabase/schema/messages.sql` has been updated with the new table name
+- Components that interact with this table (GroupChat, GroupChatButton) have been modified to use the new name